rsdoiel/mkpage/README.md

 ```

 Since we are leveraging Go's [text/template](https://golang.org/pkg/text/template/) the template itself
-and be more than simple substitution.
+can be more than a simple substitution.

 ## Options